Wild translation surfaces and infinite genus

 \section{Abstract}

-We consider translation surfaces for which the metric completion is not necessarily a compact surface.
-Certain conditions on the additional points in the metric completion and on the dynamics of the translation surface imply that the surface has infinite genus.
+The Gauss--Bonnet formula for classical translation surfaces relates the cone angle of the singularities (geometry) to the genus of the surface (topology).
+When considering more general translation surfaces, we observe so-called wild singularities for which the notion of cone angle is not applicable any more.

+We study whether there still exist relations between the geometry and the topology for translation surfaces with wild singularities.
+By considering short saddle connections, we determine under which conditions the existence of a wild singularity implies infinite genus.
+We apply this to show that parabolic or essentially finite translation surfaces with wild singularities have infinite~genus.

-Classical translation surfaces are objects at the intersection between many different fields such as dynamical systems, Teichmüller theory, algebraic geometry, topology, and geometric group theory.
+Classical translation surfaces are objects at the intersection of many different fields, such as dynamical systems, Teichmüller theory, algebraic geometry, topology, and geometric group theory.
 The history of translation surfaces starts in the time of the article \cite{fox_kershner_36}.
-Fox and Kershner obtained translation surfaces in the theory of billards when “unfolding” polygons with rational angles.
-The area became a field on its own with the seminal work of Veech in \cite{veech_89}.
+Fox and Kershner obtained translation surfaces in the theory of billiards when ``unfolding'' polygons with rational angles.

-The most visual description of classical translation surfaces is given by considering finitely many polygons in the plane.
-Every edge of the polygons is glued to a parallel edge of the same length so that we obtain a connected, orientable surface.
-The resulting object is locally flat at all points with the possible exception of the vertices of the polygons which will be called \emph{singularities}.
+The most visual description of classical translation surfaces is given by considering finitely many polygons in the Euclidean plane.
+If every edge of the polygons can be identified with a parallel edge of the same length so that we obtain a connected, orientable surface then the resulting object is a translation surface.
+It is locally flat at all points with the possible exception of the former vertices of the polygons.
+These exceptional points are called \emph{singularities} and they are cone points of the resulting surface with cone angle $2\pi k$ for some $k\geq 2$.

 A natural generalization is to drop the condition that the number of polygons has to be finite.
 When gluing infinitely many polygons, the local flatness still holds but the behaviour of the singularities is more diverse than in the classical case.
-This kind of translation surface is often called \emph{infinite} in the literature, but we will not follow this convention here and simply call it \emph{translation surface}.
+This kind of translation surface is often called \emph{infinite} in the literature, but we will not follow this convention here and simply call it a \emph{translation surface}.